phu0ngng/nccl/doc/source/api/comms.rst

 .. c:function:: ncclResult_t ncclCommInitRankConfig(ncclComm_t* comm, int nranks, ncclUniqueId commId, int rank, ncclConfig_t* config)

 This function works the same way as *ncclCommInitRank* but accepts a configuration argument of extra attributes for the communicator.
-If users pass a configuration with nonblocking setting, *ncclCommInitRankConfig* is a nonblocking function; returning from it will change the state into *ncclInProgress*, and the communicator is under initialization in the background.
-User must guarantee the state is *ncclSuccess* before calling NCCL operations (such as *ncclAllreduce* and *ncclCommFinalize*) by querying the state with *ncclCommGetAsyncError*.
+If config is passed as NULL, the communicator will have the default behavior, as if ncclCommInitRank was called.

-If config is passed as NULL, all behaviors of the communicator will be set to default.
+See the :ref:`init-rank-config` section for details on configuration options.

 ncclCommFinalize
 ----------------